 Telesat Obligation Agreement.
-We transferred the Telesat Transponder Agreement to DISH Network as part of the BSS Transaction; however, we retained certain obligations related to DISH Network's performance under that agreement.
-In September 2019, we and DISH Network entered into an agreement whereby DISH Network compensates us for retaining such obligations.
-We earned revenue of approximately \$0.5 million from DISH Network under this agreement for the year ended December 31, 2021.
+In September 2009, we entered into an agreement with Telesat Canada to lease satellite capacity from Telesat Canada on all 32 direct broadcast satellite ("DBS") transponders on the Nimiq 5 satellite at the 72.7 degree west longitude orbital location (the "Telesat Transponder Agreement").
+In September 2009, we entered into an agreement with DISH Network, pursuant to which DISH Network leased satellite capacity from us on all 32 of the DBS transponders covered by the Telesat Transponder Agreement (the "DISH Nimiq 5 Agreement").
+Under the terms of the DISH Nimiq 5 Agreement, DISH Network made certain monthly payments to us that commenced in September 2009, when the Nimiq 5 satellite was placed into service.
+We transferred the Telesat Transponder Agreement to DISH Network in September 2019 as part of the BSS Transaction; however, we retained certain obligations related to DISH Network's performance under that agreement and we entered into an agreement with DISH Network whereby DISH Network compensates us for retaining such obligations.
+We earned revenue of approximately \$0.5 million from DISH Network under this agreement for the year ended December 31, 2022.

 TerreStar Agreement.
 In March 2012, DISH Network completed its acquisition of substantially all the assets of TerreStar Networks Inc. ("TerreStar").
-Prior to DISH Network's acquisition of substantially all the assets of TerreStar and our completion of the Hughes

-Acquisition, TerreStar and HNS entered into various agreements pursuant to which we provide, among other things, warranty, operations and maintenance and hosting services for TerreStar's ground-based communications equipment (the "TerreStar Agreements").
-In December 2017, we and DISH Network amended these agreements, effective as of January 1, 2018, to reduce certain pricing terms through December 31, 2023, and to modify certain termination provisions.
+Prior to DISH Network's acquisition of substantially all the assets of TerreStar and our completion of the Hughes Acquisition, TerreStar and HNS entered into various agreements pursuant to which we provide, among other things, warranty, operations and maintenance and hosting services for TerreStar's ground-based communications equipment (the "TerreStar Agreements").
+In December 2017, we and DISH Network amended these agreements, effective as of January 1, 2018, to reduce certain pricing terms through December 31, 2023 and to modify certain termination provisions.
 DISH Network generally has the right to continue to receive warranty services from us for our products on a month-to-month basis unless terminated by DISH Network upon at least 21 days' written notice to us.
-DISH Network generally has the right to continue to receive operations and maintenance services from us on a quarter-to-quarter basis unless terminated by DISH Network upon at least 90 days' written notice to us.
-The provision of hosting services will continue until May 2022.
-In addition, DISH Network generally may terminate any and all services for convenience subject to providing us with prior notice and/or payment of termination charges.
-In March 2020, we entered into an agreement (as defined above) whereby we perform certain work and provide certain credits to amounts owed to us under the TerreStar Agreement.
-As a result, we and DISH Network's granting us rights to use certain satellite capacity under the Amended and Restated Professional Services Agreement.
-As a result, we and DISH Network amended the TerreStar Agreements to suspend our provision of warranty services to DISH Network from April 2020 through December 2020.
-Following the expiration of this suspension, we recommenced providing warranty services to DISH Network.
-We earned revenue of approximately \$3.7 million from DISH Network under the TerreStar Agreements for the year ended December 31, 2021.
+DISH Network generally has the right to continue to receive operations and maintenance services from us on a quarter-to-quarter basis unless there services are terminated by DISH Network generally may terminate any and all services for convenience subject to providing us with prior notice and/or payment of termination charges.
+In March 2020, we entered into an agreement with DISH Network pursuant to which we perform certain work and provision of warranty services to DISH Network from April 2020 through December 2020.
+Following the expiration of this suspension, we have recommenced provision of warranty services to DISH Network.
+In May 2022, we and DISH Network amended the agreement for the provision of hosting services to extend the term until May 2027.
+We earned revenue of approximately \$3.5 million from DISH Network under the TerreStar Agreements for the year ended December 31, 2022.